 Course Correction, ASAP

-I directed Valerie back to her Telecommuting Proposal Package to access the evaluation memo templates.
-Here’s her follow up report:
+I directed Valerie back to her Telecommuting Proposal Package to access the telecommuting evaluation memo templates.
+Here’s her follow-up report:

 All good, yet I would continue to encourage asking for input from others and making adjustments as needed.

-Action: Redesign your job to work from home—or Hawaii.
+Action: Redesign your job to work from home—or Hawaii or Hong Kong.

-Takeaway: When you get approval to telecommute and you want to secure the arrangement for the long-term, be sure to do the evaluation steps during the trial period (typically, 3 to 6 months).
+Takeaway: When you get approval to work remotely and you want to secure the arrangement for the long-term, be sure to do the telecommuting evaluation steps during the trial period, i.e., the first three to six months.